 - Are the sessions given by people who've "been there," who have a number of years of experience in the topic they're speaking about and have something to teach you?

 Conferences are an investment, especially when you add travel, hotel, meals, and maybe a new outfit or two.
-But even if you have the ready cash, you should think of all the resources necessary to leverage your investment – not only money but time, energy and bandwidth.
+Even if you have the ready cash, you should think of all the resources necessary to leverage your investment – not only money but time, energy and bandwidth:

 - Do you see true value in this conference for your investment of money?